ModySaggaf/Chatbot-Using-App-Inventor/README.md

-## I'd love you to download the Apk app from the barcode and try it!
+## I'd love you to download the Apk app from the barcode below and try it!
   ![](Apk%20Barcode%20Link.gif)

 ## Or by using this link